Why Gut Microbiome Health Matters for Digestion, Immunity, and Brain-Gut Balance

 9. How does stress affect the gut microbiome?

-Stress alters microbial diversity, weakens the mucosal layer, disrupts motility, and raises inflammation that affects digestion and mood.
+The cortisol gut microbiome connection matters because stress can alter microbial diversity, weaken the mucosal layer, disrupt motility, and raise inflammation that affects digestion and mood.

 10. Do gut microbes produce neurotransmitters?